TurnBasedTacticsGame/CodeName.EventEngine/README.md

 await tracker.ApplyEvent(gameEvent);

 // tracker.State will be updated
-// gameEvent will be defensively copied (in debug mode) and not contain any changes made to the event
+// gameEvent will be defensively copied and not contain any changes made to the event
 ```

 ### Common desync issues